 The gastric balloon was approved by the FDA back in 2015.
 Your health insurance may not cover this procedure, but the good news is that there are options available to finance the gastric balloon procedure.
-The cost can range between $3,000 and $7,000.
 Remember this procedure requires a lot of preparatory work, follow-up care, and support services.
 There may be other additional costs associated with this procedure.

 Why Dr. Moradian?